AIRADLABS/SOLBOT-PHP/README.md

 # SOLBOT-PHP

-SOLBOT-PHP is an SDK for interacting with the SOLBOT-API on the solbots.io network.
+An SDK for interacting with the SOLBOT-API on the solbots.io network.

 The SDK contains one class named solbot that currently supports the following methods: